Jordan - JO - JOR - JOR - Middle East

 Background

-Following World War I and the dissolution of the Ottoman Empire, the League of Nations awarded Britain the mandate to govern much of the Middle East.
-Britain demarcated a semi-autonomous region of Transjordan from Palestine in 1921 and recognized ABDALLAH I from the Hashemite family as the country's first leader.
-The Hashemites also controlled the Hijaz, or the western coastal area of modern-day Saudi Arabia until 1925, when they were pushed out by IBN SAUD and Wahhabi tribes.
+After World War I and the dissolution of the Ottoman Empire, the League of Nations awarded Britain the mandate to govern much of the Middle East.
+In 1921, Britain demarcated from Palestine a semi-autonomous region of Transjordan and recognized ABDALLAH I from the Hashemite family as the country's first leader.
+The Hashemites also controlled the Hijaz, or the western coastal area of modern-day Saudi Arabia, until 1925, when IBN SAUD and Wahhabi tribes pushed them out.
 The country gained its independence in 1946 and thereafter became the Hashemite Kingdom of Jordan.

 The country has had four kings.
-Jordan's long-time ruler, King HUSSEIN (r.
-1953-99), successfully navigated competing pressures from the major powers (US, USSR, and UK), various Arab states, Israel, and Palestinian militants, the latter of which led to a brief civil war in 1970 referred to as "Black September" and ended in King HUSSEIN's ouster of the militants from Jordan.
+Long-time ruler King HUSSEIN (r.
+1953-99) successfully navigated competing pressures from the major powers (US, UK, and Soviet Union), various Arab states, Israel, and Palestinian militants, the latter of which led to a brief civil war in 1970 that is known as "Black September" and ended in King HUSSEIN ousting the militants.

-King HUSSEIN died in 1999 and was succeeded by his eldest son, ABDALLAH II, who remains the current king.
-In 2009, King ABDALLAH II designated his son HUSSEIN as the Crown Prince.
+King HUSSEIN died in 1999 and was succeeded by his eldest son and current King ABDALLAH II.
+In 2009, ABDALLAH II designated his son HUSSEIN as the Crown Prince.
 During his reign, ABDALLAH II has contended with a series of challenges, including the Arab Spring influx of refugees from neighboring states, the COVID-19 pandemic, the effects of the war in Ukraine, a perennially weak economy, and the Israel-HAMAS conflict that began in October 2023.

 Environment - current issues